motivations

 • Or, can let both repos take whatever files, perhaps at random, that the other repo is not know to contain, but then repos will race and both get the same file, or similarly if they are not communicating frequently.
 Existing preferred content expressions such as the one for archive group have this problem.

-(To know if a repo has enough free space to store a key will need track free space in repos via git-annex branch to be implemented.)
+B is A filtered to repositories that have enough free space to store key K. (Needs track free space in repos via git-annex branch to be implemented.)

 stability